toeverything/blocksuite/packages/docs/guide/block-widgets.md

 ## Get Host Block

 Widget is always related to a block called host block.
-And we can get the host block by using `blockElement` property.
+And we can get the host block by using `BlockComponent` property.

 For example, if you have a `code block` for displaying code examples, and you want to display a `language picker` widget to let users change the language of the code block.
 The widget could be defined in this manner: